Matthew-A-Watkins/AsciiWebcam/README.md

 # Disclaimer
 this only works for windows currently as a software for Mac/linux would prove to be more difficult to include.

-This is just a prototype to a maybe future final design the current rendition comes with a little lag
+This is just a prototype to a maybe future final design the current endition comes with a little lag